1 / 50

 10 / 50

-A. On a wet road you should reduce your speed by about 1/3
+B. On packed snow you should reduce your speed by about 1/2

-C. On packed snow you should reduce your speed by about 1/2
+C. On a wet road you should reduce your speed by about 1/3

 It will take longer to stop, and it will be harder to turn without skidding, when the road is slippery.
 Reduce speed by about one-third on a wet road.
 On packed snow, reduce speed by a half, or more.
 If the surface is icy, reduce speed to a crawl and stop driving as soon as you can safely do so.